kniwwelino/Backend/README.md

 Adapt the folder name in the file ```builds/TEMPLATE/makefile``` to the path name your Arduino portable is installed.

-## Alternatively Install or prepacked Arduino
+## Alternatively Install our prepacked Arduino

 We provide a prepacked Arduino 1.8.5 for Linux on our Wiki.
 To use it for your server.